jaimebarrancos/Token-Distrubution-Mechanism/README.md

 yarn hardhat node
 ```

-Open a new terminal and go to the front-end section of the repo:
+Open up the front-end section of the repo:

 ```bash
 code /token-distribution-mechanism